01 of 07

 Have the Spectator Show the Card

-Ask the spectator to show the card to others; as he is doing this, glance down at the bottom card of the deck and remember it.
-For explanation purposes, we’ll say that the bottom card is the “six of diamonds.”
+Ask the spectator to show the card to others; as the person is doing this, glance down at the bottom card of the deck and remember it.
+For explanation purposes, say that the bottom card is the “six of diamonds.”
 This is something that magicians call a “key card.”
 It will help you find the spectator’s selected card.Continue to 4 of 7 below.

 04 of 07